 Don’t try to sound poetic here, folks.
 Don’t try to be Johnny Deep.
 That isn’t to say “be straightforward.”
 That’s not what we’re saying at all… It’s possible to be earnest AND thoughtful.
 Let’s dig in a bit.

 First things first.
 Let’s get our heads around that word “home.”
 What does that mean?
-It’s not purely a physical dwelling, cuz, enough people will have the same essential answer, which tells us nothing about any single individual, right?
+It’s not purely a physical dwelling, cuz, enough people will have that same essential answer, which therefore tells us nothing about any single individual, right?
 And that’s not what Brown is going for here.

 Each individual’s interpretation of the word “home” will vary (we hope it does!).
-For some, it might mean “where do I feel safest.”
-For others, it might mean “where I feel most myself.”
-For others, yet, it might be “where I feel most emotionally secure.”
+For some it might mean “where do I feel safest.”
+For others it might mean “where I feel most myself.”
+For others it might be “where I feel most emotionally secure.”
 Could be “most relaxed.”
 Can be lots of things.
 While it would be inefficient to go through each possible interpretation, one thing we CAN do is talk about the TYPE of answers that are most effective here.
 Answer?
 The ones that are REVEALING…

 One of our favorite “tips” at Admissionado is to find an answer here that might SURPRISE a reader who is very close to you.
 Who knows you the BEST?
 Mom?
 Best friend?
 Sibling?
 Imagine someone asked them this question on your behalf.
 In other words, someone asked them to guess what YOU would define as “home.”
 They take their best guess based on how ridiculously well they know you.
 If you were to show them your answer, here’s what SHOULD happen… they should finish reading and say “Holy crap, I thought I knew you!”
 That would be amazing.
 Not necessary, but that’s one way to test whether you’re on the right track.